 |Starting Semester||Initial Enrollment (Total)||On Time Graduation Rate (Male)||On Time Graduation Rate (Female)||Total On Time Graduation Rate|

 Table 1: MBS Program Enrollment and On-Time Graduation Rates

 KGI uses a variety of direct and indirect evidence to assess the effectiveness of the MBS curriculum in meeting program learning outcomes.
 The following presents examples of student learning on the MBS program.
 Figure 1 presents an example from data collected to measure the improvement in writing skills of MBS students during the first year of the program.
 It displays the outcomes across a number of writing assignments in the area of "organization and thought progression" of students who were initially segmented into the lowest third of incoming KGI students for the class of 2014 (about 20 students), based on their performance on the required initial writing assessment.
 This figure suggests that the poorer KGI writers are able to improve significantly in this area over a number of assignments given during their first semester at KGI.

 Figure 1: Rubric based analysis of writing over several assignments

 Chart 4 provides a second example of indirect evidence, this time focused on the assessment of KGI's extensive co-curricular program for MBS program.
-Drawing again from the 2014 alumni survey, this chart provides information on how KGI students obtained their first job.
-This data suggests that about 70% of students find their first job as part of a KGI program or contact.
+Drawing again from the 2015 alumni survey, this chart provides information on how KGI students obtained their first job.
+This data suggests that over 75% of students find their first job as part of a KGI program or contact.